moonlight-stream/Internet-Hosting-Tool/README.md

 # Technical Features
 - Supports all major port forwarding protocols (UPnP, NAT-PMP, and PCP) for the best possible router compatibility
+- Supports streaming on IPv4-only, IPv6-only, and dual-stack Internet connections
 - Supports successful forwarding in double-NAT environments by configuring port mappings on all NATs found on the way to the Internet
 - Supports forwarding on Carrier-Grade NATs (CGNs) by directly using PCP when the ISP doesn't implement UPnP-PCP interoperability